JonathanLyon2021/DeployContract_inQtum/README.md

 # DeployContract_inQtum
 This is Exercise 18 from MI4 in Kingsland Universities Blockchain Developer Program
+###### Don't forget, your **senderaddress** will probably be different from mine.
+#####Very Important: If you run the set method in client.js, then you have to comment out the get method below it and vise versa.
+You'll see they are identical methods that are actually copied twice with very slight changes to make them function correctly for their perspective methods.
+This means that variables with the same name are used over again.
+You cannot run the file like that.
+You can only have one variable name per file. ie *const transaction* in get() and  *const transaction* in set().
+There can only be one const trnsaction per file.
+This is towards the very end of the exercise.

 # Goals
 In this exercise, you will deploy a simple Smart Contract in Qtum’s Regtest mode.